Towards Generalising Neural Implicit Representations: Tasks

 In this section, we first cover the principles of implicit representations.
-We then describe the other tasks we consider, including our variation to the normal task of segmentation that we use in our experiments for a fairer representation of the segmentation task in an implicit context.
-Finally we discuss our network architecture and training procedure.
+We then describe the other tasks we consider, including our variation to the normal task of segmentation that we use in our experiments, for a fairer representation of the segmentation task in implicit contexts.